chadselph/fPrivacy/README.md

 What needs to be done?
 ----------------------
-*  Logo, finding a better name.
-Help wanted!
 *  (Maybe) descriptions of what each permission does.
 *  (Maybe) ability to add permissions the site isn't acually asking for.
-*  Package up in Chrome and Safari extensions.
-Basically I'm waiting on the name and logo stuff before I submit it.
+*  Makefile to package up in different browser extension formats

 Why do some sites break when using this plugin?
 ----------------------------------------------